-- 1.7 Primary gambling activity: The licensing authority takes note of the Gambling Commission guidance that states that licensing authorities exercise care when considering applications to ensure that the primary gambling activity of the premises should be that described by the premises licence type.
-For example, in a bingo premises, the primary activity should be bingo, with gaming machines as an ancillary offer on the premises. - 1.8 Location: Demand or need for licensed premises cannot be considered without regard to the location of premises.
-In accordance with the Gambling Commission guidance, the licencing authority will pay particular attention to the protection of children and vulnerable persons as well as issues of crime and disorder.
+1.7 Primary gambling activity: The licensing authority takes particular note of the Gambling Commission guidance which states that licensing authorities exercise care when considering applications to ensure that the primary gambling activity of the premises should be that described by the premises licence type.
+For example, in a bingo premises, the primary activity should be bingo, with gaming machines as an ancillary offer on the premises.

-- 1.9 Should any specific policy be decided upon concerning areas where gambling premises should not be located, this policy statement will be updated.
-It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the possibility for the applicant to show how any concerns can be overcome. - 1.10 Duplication with other regulatory regimes: The licencing authority seeks to avoid any duplication with other statutory or regulatory systems wherever possible, including planning, building control, health and safety and fire safety.
+- 1.8 Location: Demand or need for licensed premises cannot be considered with regard to the location of premises.
+In accordance with the Gambling Commission guidance, the licencing authority will pay particular attention to protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
+Should any specific policy be decided upon concerning areas where gambling premises should not be located, this policy statement will be updated.
+It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the possibility for the applicant to show how any concerns can be overcome. - 1.9 Duplication with other regulatory regimes: The licencing authority seeks to avoid any duplication with other statutory/regulatory systems wherever possible, including planning, building control, health and safety and fire safety.

-Should it come to the attention of the licencing authority that planning conditions or other regulatory restrictions or controls may impact on a premises operator's ability to comply with mandatory or default conditions, then it may alert the applicant accordingly.
+Should it come to the attention of the licencing authority that planning conditions or other regulatory restrictions/controls may impact on a premises operator's ability to comply with mandatory or default conditions then it may alert the applicant accordingly.
 The grant of a gambling premises licence does not prejudice or prevent any action that may be appropriate under the law relating to planning or building.

-- 1.11 The premises operators are normally responsible for compliance with any other statutory requirements that may apply (for example, Regulatory Reform (Fire Safety) Order 2005). - 1.12 The licencing authority will seek to avoid duplication with other regulatory regimes when dealing with the licensing function.
+- 1.10 The premises operators are normally responsible for compliance with any other statutory requirements which may apply (for example, Regulatory Reform (Fire Safety) Order 2005. - 1.11 The licencing authority will seek to avoid duplication with other regulatory regimes when dealing with the licensing function.
 If other existing law already places certain statutory responsibilities on an employer or operator of premises, it cannot be necessary to impose the same or similar duties on the premises licence (or, in certain circumstances, permit) holder.
-Once the discretion of the licencing authority is engaged, it is only where additional and supplementary measures are necessary to promote the licensing objectives that necessary and proportionate conditions will be attached to a licence. - 1.13 Other local authority and government policies, strategies, responsibilities, and guidance documents may also refer to the licensing function, and the licensing authority may liaise with the relevant authorities or its directorates with regard to these.
+Once the discretion of the licencing authority is engaged, it is only where additional and supplementary measures are necessary to promote the licensing objectives that necessary and proportionate conditions will be attached to a licence. - 1.12 Other local authority and government policies, strategies, responsibilities, and guidance documents may also refer to the licensing function, and the licencing authority may liaise with the relevant authorities or its directorates with regard to these.
 While some of these may not be directly related to the promotion of the licensing objectives, they can indirectly impact upon them.
-For example, the licencing authority will liaise closely with local Police to ensure that the local authority can develop effective strategies that take full account of local crime and disorder issues. - 1.14 It is the licencing authority's intention that it will, through its licensing committee, monitor how the matters set out in this paragraph impact on the licencing authority's licensing and other functions in order to integrate its licensing function with other relevant strategies.
+For example, the licencing authority will liaise closely with Local Police to ensure that the Local Authority can develop effective strategies that take full account of local crime and disorder issues.

-The licencing authority will maintain a list of those strategies and policies with which it seeks to integrate its aims and objectives on the, West Suffolk Council website.
+It is the licencing authority's intention that it will, through its licensing committee, monitor how the matters set out in this paragraph impact on the licencing authority's licensing and other functions in order to integrate its licensing function with other relevant strategies.
+The licencing authority will maintain a list of those strategies and policies with which it seeks to integrate its aims and objectives on the website, at www.westsuffolk.gov.uk.

-1.14 Licensing objectives: Premises licenses granted must be reasonably consistent with the licensing objectives.
-Regarding these objectives, the licencing authority has considered the Gambling Commission guidance and provides some commentary below:
+1.13 Licensing objectives: Premises Licenses granted must be reasonably consistent with the licensing objectives.
+With regard to these objectives, the licencing authority has considered the Gambling Commission Guidance and provides some commentary below: